- Making some changes in the settings or changing the provider are good options if your DNS server is not responding.

 - Click Apply and OK to save changes.

-If you have issues with DNS we suggest that you check if Microsoft LLDP Protocol Driver is enabled for your connection.
-To do that follow these steps:
+If the DNS server is not responding with ethernet or WiFion Windows 10, we suggest you check if the Microsoft LLDP Protocol Driver is enabled for your connection.

 - Check Hide all Microsoft services and click Disable all button.